martbetz/martbetz.github.io/the-sound-of-silence.md

 layout: page
 ---

 Things have been very slow for a while, so I thought I'd put this page together by way of an update.
-In short, it's because I've been on a bit of a hralth journey.
+In short, it's because I've been on a bit of a health journey.

 Back in **January 2024**, I developed very pronounced and very 'coarse' fasciculations which presented in both legs (thighs, calves and feet); they seemed to appear spontaneously after a particularly challenging ramble.
 I went to my GP in **June of 2024** who gave me a full neuro exam (which I 'passed') but refered me to a neurologist for further investigation.